ReSplat: Learning Recurrent Gaussian Splatting: Introduction

 \section{Introduction}

-Feed-forward Gaussian splatting~\citep{charatan2023pixelsplat,Szymanowicz2024CVPR} aims to directly predict 3D Gaussian parameters from input images, eliminating the need for expensive per-scene optimization~\citep{Kerbl2023TOG} and enabling high-quality sparse-view reconstruction and view synthesis~\citep{chen2024mvsplat,liu2024mvsgaussian,zhang2024gaussian,wang2024freesplat}.
-Very recently, significant progress has been made in this line of research: feed-forward models~\citep{zhang2024gs,xu2025depthsplat,chen2025llrm,ye2024no,chen2024mvsplat360} can now produce promising reconstruction and view synthesis results from sparse input views.
+Feed-forward Gaussian splatting~\cite{charatan2023pixelsplat,Szymanowicz2024CVPR} aims to directly predict 3D Gaussian parameters from input images, eliminating the need for expensive per-scene optimization~\cite{Kerbl2023TOG} and enabling high-quality sparse-view reconstruction and view synthesis~\cite{chen2024mvsplat,liu2024mvsgaussian,zhang2024gaussian,wang2024freesplat}.
+Very recently, significant progress has been made in this line of research: feed-forward models~\cite{zhang2024gs,xu2025depthsplat,chen2025llrm,ye2024no,chen2024mvsplat360} can now produce promising reconstruction and view synthesis results from sparse input views.

-Despite these advances, the improved performance remains largely concentrated on standard in-domain benchmarks~\citep{zhou2018stereo,ling2023dl3dv}, and existing feed-forward models often struggle to generalize to new, unseen datasets and scenarios.
-A primary reason is that most current methods~\citep{charatan2023pixelsplat,chen2024mvsplat,zhang2024gs,xu2025depthsplat,chen2025llrm} focus on learning a single-step mapping from images to 3D Gaussians.
-While conceptually simple, this approach is inherently limited by the capacity of the employed network, particularly when reconstructing complex and challenging scenes.
-In contrast, per-scene optimization methods~\citep{Kerbl2023TOG} achieve high-quality results via many iterative updates but are expensive.
-This motivates our approach: using multiple learned recurrent steps to progressively improve reconstruction quality, balancing the efficiency of feed-forward methods with the adaptability of iterative optimization.
+Despite these advances, performance remains largely concentrated on standard in-domain benchmarks~\cite{zhou2018stereo,ling2023dl3dv}, and existing feed-forward models often struggle to generalize to unseen scenarios.
+Most current methods~\cite{charatan2023pixelsplat,chen2024mvsplat,zhang2024gs,xu2025depthsplat,chen2025llrm} learn a single-step mapping from images to 3D Gaussians, an approach inherently limited by network capacity in complex scenes.
+In contrast, per-scene optimization~\cite{Kerbl2023TOG} achieves high-quality results via iterative updates but is computationally expensive, requiring thousands of gradient-based updates.
+This motivates our approach: using learned recurrent steps to progressively improve reconstruction, balancing feed-forward efficiency with adaptability of iterative optimization.

-We first identify that the Gaussian splatting rendering error provides a valuable feedback signal informing the model about the quality of its prediction.
-This also allows the network to adapt to the test data, reducing the dependence on the training distribution and leading to robust generalization.
-Moreover, this process can be arbitrarily iterated: the model incrementally refines its prediction, improving quality.
-This recurrent mechanism not only reduces learning difficulty by decomposing the task into smaller, incremental steps, but also increases model expressiveness with each update, approaching the behavior of an infinitely deep network~\citep{bai2019deep,geiping2025scaling}.
+We identify that the rendering error provides a valuable feedback signal, informing the model about the quality of its prediction.
+This allows the network to adapt to the test data, reducing the dependence on the training distribution and leading to robust generalization.
+Furthermore, by iterating this process, the model incrementally refines its prediction.
+This recurrent mechanism reduces learning difficulty by decomposing the task and increases model expressiveness with each update, effectively simulating a deeper, unrolled network~\cite{bai2019deep,geiping2025scaling}.